 When do classes, lessons, and ensembles take place?

 The majority of our programs take place on Saturday, and a few activities occur during the week.
 Youth Chorale meets on Thursday evenings.
-The Massachusetts Youth Wind Ensembles meet on Fridays, as does the Renaissance and Baroque Wind Band, and some private lessons are arranged during the week at the discretion of your teacher.
+The Massachusetts Youth Wind Ensembles meet on Fridays, as do the Baroque Ensembles.
+Some private lessons are arranged during the week at the discretion of your teacher.